Friday, 18 October 2013

 6)benefits for the skin, hair and nails,

-7)water before eating can often curb hunger.
+eating can often curb hunger.
 I could go on!
-I usually aim for between 1.5 to 2 liters of water a day, or more if working out, but my tip would be to always have a water bottle with you.
+I usually aim for between 1.5 to 2 liters of water a day, or more if working out, but my tip would be to always have a water

 If you don't enjoy the taste of water, why not try it with fruit?